Housing and Dining

 Housing and Residential Living

-Drexel Campus Dining offers a variety of options, from the Handschumacher Dining Center with its themed food stations and all-you-care-to-eat meals to quick meals, snacks, and coffee at the likes of Creese Café, Northside Market, Ross Commons, and Starbucks, all of which accept Drexel Dining Dollars.
-In the neighborhood of campus, there's no shortage of pizza places and food trucks, but students also take advantage of local restaurants offering Indian, Ethiopian, Thai, and more.
+Drexel Campus Dining offers a variety of options, from the Handschumacher Dining Center with its themed food stations and all-you-care-to-eat meals to quick meals, snacks, and coffee at the likes of Creese Café, Northside Dining Terrace, Ross Commons, and Starbucks.

 No matter what you’re hungry for, Drexel makes it easy to pay for your meals.
 Just use your DragonCard to access Meal Swipes, Dining Dollars, and Dragon Dollars.
 More information about dining plans can be found on the Campus Dining site.
 To see a full list of locations that accept Dragon Dollars, Dining Dollars, or Meal Swipes, visit the Drexel Dining and Retail Corridors page.